How do I post "Updates" to my community?

 - Similarly, it is imperative that you respond to comments on your campaign in a timely manner.

-People will be asking questions and you want to show you are a dedicated executive as well as able to answer all quest.
+People will be asking questions and you want to show you are a dedicated executive as well as able to answer all questions.

 To manage all forms of campaign communications, make sure to refer to your campaign options tab.
 Click here for more information.